lsportsltd/sec-whatsapp-example/README.md

 - [node.js] - evented I/O for the backend
 - [ngrok] - local network tunneling

-And [Twilio](https://twilio.com) as the communication platform that integrates with Whatsapp.
+And [Twilio](https://twilio.com) as the communication platform that integrates with WhatsApp.

 ## Prerequisites